-Session Descriptions Academic Standards Common Core ELA Session One: Pop-Up Warm-Up This meeting introduces the Pop-Up program experience and reviews the milestones related to the project.
+Session Descriptions Social Studies Standards (Economics and Financial Literacy) Common Core ELA Session One: Pop-Up Warm-Up This meeting introduces the Pop-Up program experience and reviews the milestones related to the project.
 The entrepreneurial mindset and characteristics are explored to guide students in envisioning the pop-up experience through the eyes of an entrepreneur.
 Finally, students review the primary business goal for the pop-up project and discuss how to set business success goals and personal growth goals.
 Students will: Explain what a pop-up business is and its intended purpose.
 Document goals for the pop-up business in S.M.A.R.T. goal-writing format that reflect business planning elements.
 Recognize the entrepreneurial characteristics that an entrepreneur must possess to achieve a successful business venture.
+People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
 Reading for Information RI.6 3,4,7 RI.7 3,4 RI.8 3,4 Writing W.6.4 W.7.2.4 W.8.4 Speaking and Listening SL 6.1,2 SL.7 1,2 SL.
 8.1,2 Language L. 6 1,2,3,4,6 L.7.
 1-6 L.8 1-6 Session Two: Doing the Research This meeting focuses on the main goal for the pop-up business: making a profit.
 Students will examine the factors of the profit equation and learn about what they need to consider when determining a pricing strategy for achieving their goal.
 They also will define their target audience and explore the importance of market research for ensuring that their product meets customers' needs.
 They will prepare market research surveys and conduct independent market research that they will analyze in Meeting Three.
 Students will: Identify the elements of the profit equation and understand how to calculate profit.
 Explain what a target audience is.
 Recognize the importance of the customers' wants and needs related to the business's goals.
 Identify appropriate market research techniques to use when collecting information.
+Reading financial reports (bank statements, stock market reports, mutual fund statements) enables individuals to make and analyze decisions about personal finances.
+People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
+Competition among sellers lowers costs and prices, and encourages producers to produce more of what consumers are willing and able to buy.
+Competition among buyers increases prices and allocates goods and services to those people who are willing and able to pay the most for them.
 Reading for Information RI.6 1,2,4,7 RI.7 1,4 RI.8 1,2,4 Writing W.6 4,7,9 W.7 2,7,9 W.8 4,7,9 Speaking and Listening SL.6 1,2,4 SL.7 1,2,4 SL.8 1,2,4 Language L.6 1-6 L.7 1-6 L.8 1-6